gaph-pucrs/BrLite/README.md

 make run-parser
 ```

-To run everything, simulating with modelsing:
+To run everything, simulating with Modelsim:
 ```
 make
 ```